Home » Tech » Cloud Computing: A Complete Understanding

 Platform as a Service (PaaS)

-PaaS is more specialised than IaaS, which makes all of the tools available through the cloud available to clients and allows them to develop whatever they want.
+PaaS is more specialized than IaaS, which makes all of the tools available through the cloud available to clients and allows them to develop whatever they want.
 PaaS provides the framework for designing, testing, deploying, managing, and updating software applications rather than just providing infrastructure.

 PaaS is a cloud computing concept in which users can access hardware and software tools through the internet from a third-party provider.
 These tools are essentially required for application development.
 The PaaS provides its infrastructure to host the hardware and software.